Chipdelmal/dataPy_CADi/md/python102.md

 ## File Formats

+Data wrangling inherently involves loading and writing data to disks.
+Fortunately, python has a lot of tools to do these operations as seamlessly as possible!

 ### [CSV/TSV](https://en.wikipedia.org/wiki/Comma-separated_values)

 Most prevalent data format.
 Stores information in a tabular way in which each slot in an entry is separated by a comma, "tab" or by a custom separator symbol; and each entry is a row in the plain text file.